What is a oesophageal manometry?

 This test is often performed in combination with reflux testing.

-The test involves inserting a thin flexible tube called a catheter (2 – 3 mm diameter) through your nose, down the back of your throat into your oesophagus and stomach.
+The test involves inserting a thin, flexible tube called a catheter (2 – 3 mm diameter) through your nose, down the back of your throat into your oesophagus and stomach.
 A topical anaesthetic will be applied to your nose to make the passage of the tube more comfortable.

-The tube will be positioned so that is pressure sensors over the entire length of your oesophagus.
+The tube will be positioned so that it has pressure sensors over the entire length of your oesophagus.
 Once in position, it will be taped to your nose for the duration of the test, but don’t worry, this will not affect your breathing.

 During the test, you will be asked to take sips and swallows of slightly salty water and some food to allow us to see how the muscles are functioning.
 Recordings of oesophageal pressures will be made over about 10 mins and then the tube will be removed.

-The results will be displayed as a graph with a wave pattern that can be analysed to see if your oesophagus is functioning normally.
+The results will be displayed as a wave pattern that can be analysed by a gastroenterologist to see if your oesophagus is functioning normally.